-Heart of Darkness was released for the PlayStation in mid-1998, so just looking at the year, most gamers would know that it will have been up against some of the most sternest of competition the industry has ever seen; competing against games such as Ocarina of Time and Banjo-Kazooie, which was released a day before.
+Heart of Darkness was released for the PlayStation in mid-1998, so just looking at the year, most gamers would know that it will have been up against some of the sternest of competition the industry has ever seen; competing against games such as Ocarina of Time and Banjo-Kazooie, which was released a day before.
 But having played this game, it’s not much of a surprise that it made as little a commercial impact as it did.
 In my opinion, it’s about average.
 The most surprising element of this game for me was what age rating it got for the time.
-In both America and Europe, The ESRB (Electronics Software Rating Board) and ELSPA (European Leisure Software Publishing Association) rated this game as being suitable for all ages, despite the fact that there are numerous and horrible ways in which the in-game character can be killed; some including him getting burnt to death, being eaten by carnivorous plants, being crushed, being torn apart by enemies and even falling from mountainsides.
+In both America and Europe, The ESRB (Electronic Software Rating Board) and ELSPA (European Leisure Software Publishing Association) rated this game as being suitable for all ages, despite the fact that there are numerous and horrible ways in which the in-game character can be killed; some including him getting burnt to death, being eaten by carnivorous plants, being crushed, being torn apart by enemies and even falling from mountainsides.
 The Wikipedia article for the game says that it was rated 11+ by ELSPA, but according to the back of the box, it was also deemed suitable for children of 3-10 years as well as 11-14.
-But regardless, after playing this game and researching its background, I get the feeling that Eric Chahli was focusing more on story than on gameplay.
+But regardless, after playing this game and researching its background, I get the feeling that Eric Chahli was focusing more on the story than on gameplay.
 He tried to emulate the success he garnished with the game Another World, but in my opinion, it ended up thoroughly backfiring on him.

 Graphics – 8/10